sundios/SEO-Dashboard/README.md

 ## Approach and Methods used
 This project is composed by 5 steps.
 1. Extraction: Extract the Google search data using the Google search API.
 Our data will be saved in CSV files.
-This is folder **0Google Top Kws&urls** and **1Google API Day to day.
+This is folder **0Google Top Kws&urls** and **1Google API Day to day**.
 2. Transform: Transform the day to day data into 3 monthly data sets.
 A mobile data set, a desktop and a tablet.
 The Keywords and URLs are ready to go.
 This is in folder **2data-cleaning**.
 3. **Load**: Load the data to the data warehouse.
 We will be using a MySQL database.
 This is in folder **3data-to-sql**.
 4. Load Build a REST API that will parse all of our MySQL tables into JSON.
 This is in folder **4RESTapi**.